-Understanding Fructose Malabsorption and How Digestive Enzymes Can Help Manage It
+Fructose Malabsorption and Digestive Enzymes

 Fructose is a simple sugar found naturally in many fruits, vegetables, and honey.
 It is often added to processed foods in the form of high-fructose corn syrup.
 While most people can digest fructose without issues, some individuals suffer from fructose malabsorption (also known as dietary fructose intolerance).
 This condition can cause uncomfortable digestive symptoms, including bloating, gas, abdominal pain, and diarrhea, significantly impacting quality of life.